 Their URL analysis feature lets you find competitors for each category page of your website and allows you to compare up to 200 domains for various metrics such as keywords.

 LXR Marketplace provides free SEO tools for small businesses that generate website sitemaps and competitor analysis.

-SEO PowerSuite is a comprehensive package of four SEO tools that can be installed to your computer, each with a specific aspect of SEO that provides everything you need to get top search engine rankings and boost traffic.
+SEO PowerSuite is a comprehensive package of four SEO tools that can be installed on your computer, each with a specific aspect of SEO that provides everything you need to get top search engine rankings and boost traffic.

-Cognitive SEO provides insights into your competitors’ keywords, backlinks and content strategy which will help guide you in your own strategy development.
+Cognitive SEO provides insights into your competitors’ keywords, backlinks, and content strategy, which will help guide you in your own strategy development.

 Make the most out of your research

 Analyze your actual competition

 If you’re a local pizza parlor that just opened, don’t beat yourself up because you’re not dominating the internet like Papa John’s or Domino’s.

 Of course, you can look at what the big players in your industry are doing (how could you not), but when you assess your competition, first focus on those of a similar size and target audience as yours.